American Indian Model Schools: Curriculum

-In the AIM middle schools, one teacher is intended to teach all of the subjects for a given class, and to accompany them for all three years, as part of developing a close relationship with all students.
+In the AIM middle schools, one teacher is intended to teach all of the subjects for a given class and to accompany them for all three years as part of developing a close relationship with all students.
 The regular teacher does not teach physical education.
 In most American middle schools, teachers specialize in different subjects and teach different classes, with students moving among teachers.

 Mitchell Landsberg of the Los Angeles Times reported, "Five minutes per passing period might not sound like much, but over the course of a year, American Indian saves the equivalent of more than a week's worth of instruction."
-A middle school class's given teacher is to stay with his or her given class for all three years, until the class graduates.
-But Landsberg reported in 2009 that it is "a policy that seems to be more theory than reality, given high teacher turnover."
+A middle school teacher is assigned to stay with the same class for all three years until the class graduates.
+However, Landsberg reported in 2009 that this policy seemed to be more theoretical than real, given the high teacher turnover.

 Each middle school day begins with three hours of language arts and mathematics classes.
 For middle school students English and mathematics make up 90 minutes per day.
 Afterwards, students have a thirty-minute lunch period.
 During each day, students have 60 minutes' worth of physical education instruction.
 The school system has few classes that do not directly affect standardized test scores.
-Carey Blakely, a former American Indian system teacher, said that "I don't see it as teaching to the test.
+Carey Blakely, a former American Indian system teacher, said "I don't see it as teaching to the test.
 I see it as, there are certain skills and knowledge that you're supposed to impart to your students, and the test measures whether your students have acquired those skills and that knowledge."
 The school system only allows instruction in arts to take place after school.